FAQs

 Compensation Structure:

-- Licensed brokers may be legally compensated based on a
+- Licensed brokers may be legally compensated based on a percentage of the mortgage amount upon closing, including success-based bonuses

-- These payments are compliant when brokers perform bona fide
+- These payments are compliant when brokers perform bona fide origination services

 Legal Details for Licensed Mortgage Brokers